 Contract Modification and Termination Requirements

-Any modification to the terms of an employment contract must generally be agreed upon by both the employer and the employee.
-Unilateral changes by the employer are typically not permitted unless explicitly allowed by law or the collective bargaining agreement, or if the change is part of a revision to the Rules of Employment that is deemed socially reasonable and does not disadvantage the employees.
+Any modification to the terms of an employment contract in South Korea must generally be agreed upon by both the employer and the employee.
+Unilateral changes by the employer are typically not permitted unless explicitly allowed by law, a collective bargaining agreement, or if the change is part of a socially reasonable revision to the Rules of Employment that does not disadvantage employees.

-- Notice Period or Payment in Lieu: Unless there is a reason for immediate dismissal (e.g., serious misconduct as defined by law), the employer must provide at least 30 days' notice of termination or pay 30 days' ordinary wages in lieu of notice.
+- Notice Period or Payment in Lieu: Unless there is a reason for immediate dismissal (e.g., serious misconduct as defined by law), the employer must provide at least 30 days' advance written notice of termination or pay 30 days' ordinary wages in lieu of notice.
+This notice period requirement is typically waived for employees within their first three months of employment, which often aligns with the probationary period.

-- Severance Pay: Employees who have worked for one year or more are entitled to severance pay upon termination, calculated based on their average wage and length of service.
+- Severance Pay: Employees who have worked for one year or more are legally entitled to severance pay upon termination, regardless of whether it's due to resignation, dismissal, or retirement.
+Severance pay is calculated based on their average wage and length of service, typically equivalent to one month's average wage for each year of continuous service.
+Severance must be paid within 14 days of the employee's departure.

-- Fixed-Term Contract Termination: Fixed-term contracts naturally terminate upon reaching their end date.
-Termination before the end date requires just cause, similar to indefinite contracts.
+- Fixed-Term Contract Termination: Fixed-term contracts naturally terminate upon reaching their specified end date.
+However, termination before the end date requires just cause, similar to indefinite contracts.

 Employ top talent in South-Korea through our Employer of Record service